mosquito-cr/mosquito-cr.github.io/_manual/index.md

 # Parameters

-Job parameters can be declared with the `params` macro.
+Job parameters can be declared with the `param` macro.
 Parameters are serialized, stored in Redis, and [deserialized](#primitive-serialization) before the [`Job#perform`](https://mosquito-cr.github.io/mosquito/Mosquito/Job.html#perform-instance-method) method is called.
 A typed constructor is also declared so that enqueuing jobs